 For this reason, Ability also consists of pre-employment training, varied work experiences and specific work placements in the students’ local community which are likely to progress into meaningful employment.

 To date, we have helped support adults gain meaningful employment opportunities with employers such as in hair salons across Ireland as a result of our hairdressing assistant training programme with ALFAPARF Milano.
-Other successful employment placements to date have been with the National Treasury Management Agency (NTMA), in the hotel and catering industry, in leisure centres and in office administration.
-We have partnered with many more employers and are always on the lookout for more exciting employment opportunities for adults with Down syndrome.
+Industries that we have successfully placed adults with Down syndrome into meaningful are as follows but not limited to: hairdressing salons, office administration, retail, hospitality which include hotels, bars, cafes, restaurants, leisure centres, opticians, manufacturing, childcare.
+We are always looking to partner with new employers and explore new exciting opportunities for adults with Down syndrome.

 We aim to have 220 school leavers and adults with Down syndrome graduate the Ability Programme and gain meaningful employment by 2021 and are currently engaging with a wide range of progressive organisations who see people with disabilities as key to making their organisation more diverse and inclusive.

 Interested in finding out more?
-Please contact our Head of Adult Employment and Projects, Aoife Gaffney by email at firstname.lastname@example.org.
+Please contact our Head of Employment, Aoife Gaffney by email at email@example.com.

 Are you an employer?

-Companies who employ people with Down syndrome report that those employees are committed and motivated, and often only need an opportunity to demonstrate their capabilities.
+Companies that employ people with Down syndrome report that those employees are committed and motivated, and often only need an opportunity to demonstrate their capabilities.

 The positive impact on the person with Down syndrome is substantial.
 Working helps improve confidence, increase social connectivity and integrate the individual into the local community.